Challenges winners overview

 The Composite Engineering Challenge

-The challenge invited innovators, entrepreneurs, (pre-) startups and scale ups to submit a product / project that made use of fiber-reinforced composites.
+Through the challenge Growth Garage invited innovators, entrepreneurs, (pre-) startups and scale ups to submit a product / project that made use of fiber-reinforced composites.

 Circular Economy Challenge WINNERS